kubernetes/website/content/es/docs/concepts/configuration/organize-cluster-access-kubeconfig.md

 <!-- As described previously, the output might be from a single kubeconfig file,
-or it might be the result of merging several kubeconfig files. --> Como se ha descrito anteriormente, la respuesta podría ser a partir de un único archivo kubeconfig, o podría ser el resultado de la fusión de varios archivos kubeconfig.
+or it might be the result of merging several kubeconfig files. --> Como se ha descrito anteriormente, la respuesta de este comando podría resultar ser a partir de un único archivo kubeconfig, o podría ser el resultado de la fusión de varios archivos kubeconfig.

 <!-- Here are the rules that `kubectl` uses when it merges kubeconfig files: -->